staa99/payment-integrator/README.md

 What you need to begin integrating the right way ;-)

-* The `StaaPaymentIntegrator` nuget package.
+* The `Staaworks.PaymentIntegrator` nuget package.
 * The particular implementation of your payment provider.
-Usually something like, `StaaPaymentIntegrator.***`.
+Usually something like, `Staaworks.PaymentIntegrator.***`.

 ### Installing